Endless waiting.

 Taking the Easy Way Out

-California hospitals continue to invest in quick-fix solutions that don’t fix anything, while our quality of care plummets.
+California clinics continue to invest in quick-fix solutions that don’t fix anything, while our quality of care plummets.

+Reducing staff and services.
 Traveling nurses.
-Hospital robots.
 More operational cuts.
-These are some of the “solutions” dysfunctional hospital systems are putting in place to address the staffing shortage they put into motion.
+These are some of the “solutions” dysfunctional clinic systems are putting in place to address the staffing shortage they put into motion.
 It’s not working – the equivalent of putting a bandaid over a bullet wound.
 Which isn’t far off from the quality of care you’d be receiving if we don’t change course now.

 The Impact: Mismanagement, short-staffing, and lack of investment in care.